mohsinalimat/ContainerScrollViewController/README.md

 `.none` - Make no view adjustments when the keyboard is presented.
 If no additional action is taken, the keyboard will overlap the scroll view and its embedded view.
 This value can be used to override the container's view default keyboard handling behavior.

 `.adjustAdditionalSafeAreaInsets` - Adjust the view controller's additional safe area insets.
-This is the default behavior.
+This is the default value.

 `.adjustScrollViewContentSize` - Adjust the scroll view's content size.
 This approach leaves the view controller's additional safe area insets untouched, but will result in misaligned scroll indicators when the left and right safe area insets are nonzero, for example in landscape orientation on iPhone X. This appears to be a side effect of setting the bottom scroll indicator inset to a nonzero value.